From large lakeside complexes to tiny clifftop churches, here is our pick of the best monasteries in North Macedonia.Read more...

 Travelling with children

-Visitors to Macedonia will quickly realise that the country is very accommodating towards children.
+Visitors to North Macedonia will quickly realise that the country is very accommodating towards children.
 Macedonian attitudes towards children are tolerant and relaxed and Macedonians themselves are exceptionally welcoming to families with children.
 Safety standards will not be up to US litigious culture, but costs are low, making a family holiday less of a shock to your wallet.